apache/spark/docs/code.rst

 Macros
 ------
-Here's a list of variables and macros that can be used in templates
+Variables and macros can be used in templates (see the :ref:`jinja-templating` section)

+The following come for free out of the box with Airflow.
+Additional custom macros can be added globally through :ref:`plugins`, or at a DAG level through the ``DAG.user_defined_macros`` argument.

 Default Variables
 '''''''''''''''''